paulhuggett/icubaby/docs/iterator.rst

   }
   it = t.end_cp (it);

-This code creates an instance of `icubaby::interator<>` named `it` which holds two values: a pointer to trancoder `t` and output interator (`std::back_insert_iterator() <https://en.cppreference.com/w/cpp/iterator/back_insert_iterator>`_ in this case).
+This code creates an instance of :cpp:class:`icubaby::iterator` named `it` which holds two values: a pointer to transcoder `t` and output interator (`std::back_insert_iterator() <https://en.cppreference.com/w/cpp/iterator/back_insert_iterator>`_ in this case).
 Assigning a series of code units from the input to `it` result in the `out` vector being filled with equivalent code units in the output encoding.

 The above code snippet loops over the contents of the `in` array one code unit at a time.
 We can use `std::ranges::copy() <https://en.cppreference.com/w/cpp/algorithm/ranges/copy>`_ to achieve the same effect:

 .. code-block:: cpp